lloydjatkinson/configuration/README.md

 * ✔️ Installs and enables Windows Features, Windows Update, etc
 * ✔️ Automates and installs all software by using WinGet (Windows Package Manager)
 * ✔️ Restarts the machine once the entire process is completed

 ---

+* ✋ Does **not** create Windows images, deploy Windows images, answer files, make use of MDT or SCCM or other standard IT tools.
+These require more work and investment and are great tools but not what I'm aiming to use for my personal machines (or family and friends machines).
+* ✋ Does **not** automate the very initial install of Windows OOBE (the setup process where the serial number is entered, the language is selected, etc).
+* ✋ Does **not** sign in to various accounts for applications or sites
+* ✋ Does **not** install drivers (different machines are going to have different drivers, and hopefully Windows Update can install most if not all of them - for now this will be a manual step unless I see the same set of drivers and machines in which case another step could be created)
+* ✋ Does **not** setup network connections and WiFi
+* ✋ Does **not** modify the Windows Registry unless absolutely necessary (often the case for shell/UI settings, such as setting the Start Menu to the left on Windows 11)

+---